James McCormack (Irish revolutionary): The Easter Rising

 Lieutenant McCormack served as a Military Commander (Fingal, Section 7) to James Connolly, the Commandant and Commander-in-Chief of the Dublin Brigade in The Easter Rising of 1916.
 McCormack was a member of the Irish Labour Party and the Irish Trades Union Congress and, like Connolly, an advocate of socialism.

 Lieutenant McCormack and his colleagues were stationed at the GPO, and during that faithful Easter Week on Wednesday, 26 April 1916, he was shot by a sniper's bullet.
 The location of his killing is variously recorded as in the GPO and Moore Lane area.

 McCormack and his colleagues were stationed at the GPO, and during that faithful Easter Week on Wednesday, 26 April 1916, he was shot by a sniper's bullet.
 The location of his killing is variously recorded as in the GPO and Moore Lane.
 A total of eleven Citizen Army men were killed in action in the rising, in the City Hall/Dublin Castle, Stephen's Green and the GPO areas.
 Connolly issued orders to surrender following a week of relentless shelling by the British forces and the civilian casualties that ensued.
 He and his Chief of Staff Michael Mallin were executed by British army firing squad some weeks later.
 The surviving ICA members were interned in Frongoch in Wales and in English prisons for nine to 12 months.

 The ICA was only rebel force that accepted female recruits so a number of women joined their ranks.
 The best known was the Countess Markievicz who became Honorary Treasurer and acted under Michael Mallin at St Stephen’s Green.
 It ceased to be a major military force in its own right, but former members donned uniforms again to provide a guard of honour at the funeral on Countess Markievicz in 1927, and again at the funeral of James Larkin in 1947.

 Posthumous decorations, commemorations and legacy

 James McCormack was buried in Glasnevin Cemetery alongside many of his fallen comrades and joined the list of civilians and volunteers men and women who had given their life in the fight for the freedom and independence of Ireland—his name appears on the memorial there (also in Gaelic as ‘Seamus Mac Chormaic’).

-Ann McCormack died in 1928 at age 45, her cousin Cecilia 'Sissy' Shaw took on the responsibility of raising the three sons.
+In 1923, McCormack's wife Annie applied for a military dependent's pension on the grounds of her husbands death during the Easter Rising.
+She was awarded £90 for the duration of her widowhood and £24 per child until they reached the age of 18.
+Mrs McCormack died in 1928 at age 45 of tuberculosis.
+Her cousin Cecilia 'Sissy' Shaw took on the responsibility of raising her three sons.

 The bronze medals awarded posthumously to James McCormack, for recognized military service to Ireland, are on a green and orange ribbon stamped with the message “Seachtmhain na Casga 1916”.